menu

 A relatively large number of people in Flagler Beach telecommute to their jobs.
 Overall, about 29.10% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Flagler Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Flagler Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 As is often the case in a small city, Flagler Beach doesn't have a public transportation system that people use for their commute.

-The education level of Flagler Beach citizens is very high relative to the national average among all cities (21.84%): 34.36% of adults in Flagler Beach have a bachelor's degree or even advanced degree.
+The population of Flagler Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.36% of adults in Flagler Beach have a bachelor's degree or even advanced degree.

 The per capita income in Flagler Beach in 2018 was $50,733, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $202,932 for a family of four.
 However, Flagler Beach contains both very wealthy and poor people as well.